 Unfortunately, women executives especially, who are perceived to be overweight, can still be judged to be lacking self-discipline, which can be viewed as a weakness in leadership positions!
 Despite all the noise and efforts made to overcome Unconscious Bias and to interview objectively, the most successful executives still tend to be physically fit, which can assist them in coping with the rigours of modern day corporate life and leadership.

 - Improve your Communication Skills:

 It is still proven to be the case that a leader with a deep voice will attract more investment and more respect.
 It is well-known that Margaret Thatcher worked on lowering her voice and speaking more slowly; some newsreaders and actors do the same.
 Effective leaders come across as being calm, collected, considered, and in control.
-Say key words to yourself before you enter the Board Room or Conference Room and again work on your breathing.
+Say key words to yourself before you enter the Board Room/ Conference Room or start a virtual meeting and again work on your breathing.
 Avoid all unnecessary words such as ‘obviously, honestly, absolutely, basically’ and ‘you know’, as these diminish the impact of your message.